xiaomei7/Coursera_Object_Oriented_Programming_in_Java/README.md

 	Use arrays to store and manipulate collections of data;
 	Refactor your programs for improved organization using object-oriented principles; and Practice effective algorithm design.

+	Assignments:
+		Implement Caesar Cipher with one and two keys Implement Caesar Ciphar breakers of one and two keys Implement WordLength to detect the length of words in a file Implement WordPlay to detect vowels in words and play with them

+### **Week 2**
+	Program a word frequency counter to analyze any input text file;
+	Select and substitute words from a list into a document template using both ArrayList and HashMap;
+	Create new lists to use in templates;
+	Recognize brittle code; and
+	Improve code with flexible, object-oriented design.